JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 m_pad0(m)
 ```

-Pad the matrix `m` with zeros to make it square.
+Pad matrix with zeros to make it square.

 **Arguments**